Vacation Packing Checklist for Kids

 - Have a contest between siblings to see who can go the fastest, pack the most accurately, or pack the neatest.
 The winner gets a small price but the end result is the packing will get done without kids complaining.

-- Pair up family members to check kids’ bags—for example, dad can check boys’ bags, or older siblings can help check younger kids’ bags for example.
+- Pair up family members to check kids’ bags—for example, dad can check the boys’ backpacks, or older siblings can help check younger kids’ bags for example.

 - Purchase a few extra outfits in advance so kids can pack more quickly and easily (and you have less stress about the laundry getting done for packing time).